adamjweil/anotherTry/README.md

     - Need to have the createProfile action actually create a profile in server

     #9/30
     - createProfile action is now actually creating a Profile Object.
 The object is sitting in State, however.
-I neeed to make sure it gets picked up by the database so that it can be fetched properly
+I need to make sure it gets picked up by the database so that it can be fetched properly
-    - Fixed the MenuItem Icon on the left side of navbar so that when clicked, the correct dropdown list shows up
+    - Fixed the MenuItem Icon on the left side of NavBar so that when clicked, the correct dropdown list shows up
       - Also removed from previous location
       - Clicking buttons in the dropdown is behaving as expected

     #10/01
     - Okay so FINALLY I have my MongoDB interacting with redux on the front end for the creation of profiles.
-For whatever reason, it was much easier to connect the login and register functionality (which included creating DB models for uses...), so maybe I was just missing somethign with this.
+For whatever reason, it was much easier to connect the login and register functionality (which included creating DB models for uses...), so maybe I was just missing something with this.
 Seems to be working now

+    #10/07
+    - Profiles are now being saved in the MongoDB.
+The most difficult part of this was to have the profiles not only save to the DB correctly while updating state alongside each other, but also making sure that I'm storing ObjectIDs on models correctly so that I can get comfortable with the non-relational aspect of mongoDB

     ##TO DO
-    - After profile has been submitted for the first time, You need to be able to go in and edit it
+    - When Profile is saved, the ProfileCard component needs to update accordingly
     - Ticket Form
+      - Get the layout and wireframe all set up on the Ticket page
+      - Set up the form so that it interacts with State ... ^ DB
+    - DashBoard
+      - Get the layout wire-framed out
+    - oAuth integration on top of in app authentication

       - Form for Creating Profile
       https://material-ui.com/getting-started/templates/checkout/